 Play the Numbers You Know

-An integrated brand campaign that showed Victorians how easy it is to play Keno, while delivering a remarkable 4% brand lift (Kantar).
+A pitch-winning integrated brand campaign that made it easy for Victorians to play Keno, while delivering a remarkable 4% brand lift.

 The Thinking: Victorians weren’t playing Keno anywhere near as much as Australia’s other states and territories.
-Research said this was because Victorians were overwhelmed when it came to choosing numbers — an essential part of any Keno game.
-So, the team and I at NewsAmp @ NewsCorp reminded Victorians how easy choosing your Keno numbers can be.
+Research revealed why: choosing numbers — an essential part of any Keno game — felt overwhelming.
+So we removed that friction entirely by making choosing numbers feel instinctive, personal, and easy.

 —